gee-community/qgis-earthengine-plugin/README.md

 | Export GeoTIFF             | Exports an EE image as a Cloud-Optimized GeoTIFF to disk      |
 | Add Feature Collection     | Loads a feature collection from Earth Engine  |

-📌 Each tool includes in-dialog documentation to help guide usage directly within QGIS.
+📌 Each algorithm includes in-dialog documentation to help guide usage directly within QGIS.

 ---